DataMedSci/pymchelper/docs/image_converter.rst

+.. highlight:: bash

+.. role:: bash(code)
+   :language: bash

 Plots and images
 ================

-`image` converter is very useful tool to quickly inspect simulation results.
+``image`` converter is very useful tool to quickly inspect simulation results.
 It accepts data with any 1-D and 2-D scoring grid and is producing images in PNG format with plots.
 Conversion is done using standard command::